Miguel Azeez: Atletico Baleares

 At the end of the 2024 Winter transfer window, Azeez joined Spanish semi-pro Primera Federación side Atlético Baleares in a permanent move after spending over a decade in the Arsenal Academy.

 PAS Giannina

 On 31 August 2024, Azeez signed a contract with PAS Giannina.

 Morecambe

 On 24 August 2025, Azeez signed for National League club Morecambe.

+Carlisle United

+On 19 June 2026, Azeez signed for National League club Carlisle United on a two-year deal for an undisclosed fee.

 International career

 Azeez was born in England to a Nigerian father and a Spanish mother.
 Azeez has represented England at under-16, under-17, under-18, under-19 and under-20 levels.

 Personal life

 Azeez was born in England and grew up in Northwood to a Nigerian father and Spanish mother.
-His older brother Femi plays as a professional footballer for Millwall.
+His older brother Femi plays as a professional footballer for Brighton & Hove Albion.